-We expect research proposals related to art/artistry.
-Research area management advisors, Kaoru Kondo (Concertmaster of the Tokyo Philharmonic Orchestra), and Yutaka Hasegawa (President & CEO of Sony Design Consulting Inc.) will provide advice on artwork.
+We expect research proposals related to art/artistry and design.
+Research area management advisors, Kaoru Kondo (Concertmaster of the Tokyo Philharmonic Orchestra), and Yutaka Hasegawa (Design Adviser of the "MY-THOUGHTS") . will provide advice on artwork.
 We will also introduce and propose artists and designers who collaborate as joint researchers.
 Within this research area, research on physicality and artistry, such as research on the cooperative relationship between physical activity (breathing patterns, brain wave patterns, etc.) and artistic expression, and research on the gap of the sensory perception and emotion between artists and audiences, is ongoing with the research area management advisors.
 We expect proposals from researchers that wish to collaborate with artists in research on developing foundational technologies that measure and control biological multisensory systems, on clarifying the receiving, processing and operating mechanisms of biological multisensory systems, and on clarifying sensory network mechanisms.